 Back to top

 The current system of care was designed when most people were either cured of cancer or died from it.
-Now almost 200,000 people in Scotland are living with a cancer diagnosis, and this figure is expected to almost double by 2030.
+Now 220,000 people in Scotland are living with a cancer diagnosis, and this figure is expected to hit at least 360,000 by 2030.

 Macmillan is working closely with the Scottish Government to reshape cancer care so patients get the support they need during and after treatment, whether it’s medical, emotional or financial.